Erasmus Staff Mobility

 - For training mobility. the minimum duration of the training period is 4 days, plus travel;

 - Prior to departure, the teaching programme should be agreed formally by the sending and host institution; evidence must be kept that this has been agreed prior to departure, and any amendments must also be formally agreed and retained;

-- Prior to departure, both the teaching or training programme and the mobility agreement must be agreed and signed by the participant and the Staff Learning and Development Manager.
+- Prior to departure, both the teaching or training programme and the mobility agreement must be agreed and signed by the participant and the Head of Staff Learning and Organisational Development.
 Electronic / digital (but not typed) signatures are now accepted;

 - On completion of the mobility visit staff will need to complete an online evaluation form which is sent directly from the EU; funds cannot be reimbursed until the form has been completed and this must be donw within 30 days of completing the mobility;

 - All participants will need to provide a Certificate Of Attendance from the host institution confirming the duration of stay and the number of teaching hours before any funds can be released;

 - All claims for travel and subsistence must be made on the SOAS Agresso system and returned to the Staff Learning and Organisational Development Office in Room 511 no later than 30 days after the end of the visit.
 All receipts must be provided via Agresso;

 - For travel claims, the distance should be calculated from the real place of departure if the participant is already abroad on a non-Erasmus+ activity;